Virtua Health: Mobile Intensive Care Unit

 Virtua's mobile intensive care unit (MICU), working in conjunction with local ambulances, provides advanced life support paramedic service to South Jersey residents.
 The MICU also provides bikes team for special events and tactical paramedics who are specially trained to provide medical support to law enforcement agencies during special operations.

 MICU History

 The Virtua MICU was formed as part of the merger of the Memorial Health Alliance and West Jersey Health System, which operated the Burlington County Memorial Hospital MICU and West Jersey MICU, respectively.
 Both MICUs were of the original nine pilot projects instituted in the 1970s to determine the effectiveness of paramedic services.
 West Jersey MICU went in service April 14, 1977 with Medic 1 (Voorhees), Medic 2 (Berlin), and Medic 3 (Camden City).
 Burlington County Memorial Hospital MICU went in service on January 10, 1978 with CARE 1, operating out of Mount Holly.

 Affiliations

-Virtua/GE Alliance

-In early 2004, Virtua Health announced an alliance with GE Healthcare, a provider of medical imaging, point-of-care systems, healthcare services and information technology.
-The alliance will give Virtua early access to GE's new technologies and equipment.
+Rowan University

+Virtua Health College of Medicine & Life Sciences of Rowan University formed in 2021 through a unique academic health partnership between Rowan University, a top 100 public research institution, and Virtua Health, South Jersey’s largest health system.
+The college includes the Rowan-Virtua School of Osteopathic Medicine, the Rowan-Virtua School of Nursing & Health Professions, and the Rowan-Virtua School of Translational Biomedical Engineering & Sciences.

+Medtronic

+In 2021, Virtua and Medtronic announced a partnership focused on improving the delivery of care for residents of South Jersey, particularly those who face systemic barriers to care.
+Medtronic LABS, an independent impact-focused organization funded by Medtronic, simultaneously launched a separate pilot collaboration with the Cherry Hill Free Clinic and Virtua to address care and food access for people with chronic conditions – the first U.S.-based initiative for Medtronic LABS.